nathangiusti/Power-BI-Workspace-Deploy/README.md

 # Set Up

-Add an environment variable to your instance for your service principle's id and secret key.
+Add an environment variable to your GitHub repo for your service principle's id and secret key.
 Pass these credentials to the action as seen in the usage example below

 Create a yaml config file and place it in your repo.
 The config file will map folder names to workspace ids.
-This allows a GitHub repo to deploy to multiple workspaces.
+This allows the action to deploy to multiple workspaces from a single repository.

 Example: